 Each winner at the state level receives $200 and an all-expenses paid trip to Washington, DC, (with an adult chaperone) to compete at the National Finals.
 The state winner’s school receives a $500 stipend for the purchase of poetry books.
 One runner-up receives $100; his or her school receives $200 for the purchase of poetry books.

-This year the state finals competition will return to the studios of Arizona PBS in Downtown Phoenix, who previously hosted the event in 2011, 2013, and 2016.
+This year the state finals competition will return to Burton Bar Central Library in Downtown Phoenix, who previously hosted the event in 2010.
 The event will be emceed by Tomas Stanton, a poet, teaching artist, and co-founder of the arts education and youth development program Phonetic Spit.
-The event will also feature remarks by special guest Dr. Laura Tohe, Poet Laureate of the Navajo Nation.
-The event will be recorded for later broadcast on Arizona PBS.
+The event will also feature remarks by special guest Dr. Laura Tohe, Poet Laureate of the Navajo Nation, and Dr. Rosemarie Dombrowski, Poet laureate of the City of Phoenix.